odelvalle/sdk-net/README.md

 ### From source

-1. Download or clone this repo.
+1. Download this repo.
 You will obtain a file called ".zip".
 It include the SDK and integration tests.
 2. Unzip ".zip" and open NET.SDK.Nimblepayments solution.
 2. Build solution and run test if necessary.
-4. Now you are ready to include a reference of NimblePayments SDK in your project
+4. Now you are ready to add a reference of NimblePayments SDK in your project

 ## Configuration